Cal Raleigh Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners and Cal Raleigh (.382 slugging percentage over his past 10 games, including one homer), take on starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Seattle Mariners, including Cal Raleigh (.294 batting average in his past 10 games), battle starter Aaron Civale and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Rays.
+He hit a home run while going 1-for-4 in his most recent game against the Rays.

 Cal Raleigh Game Info & Props vs. the Rays